 "Mindfulness practice has been such an amazing gift during my pregnancy and birth preparations!
 I feel more calm, confident, and centered as a result of this program and my daily practice." ~ Joy

 Mindfulness is being studied in many contexts and research shows wide ranging benefits including reduced stress, increased immune function, greater relationship satisfaction and decreased chronic pain.
 Specific to pregnancy and parenting, a pilot study of the MBCP program conducted by researchers at UCSF found increases in mindfulness and positive affect, and decreases in pregnancy anxiety, depression, and negative affect.
+Another study, published in 2014, also showed the week-end Mind in Labor class to have positive effects.

-~ ParentMap featured a blog post about MBCP classes starting in the Northwest.
+~ParentMap featured a blog post about MBCP classes starting in the Northwest.

 ~ The Greater Good Magazine also featured Mindful Birthing in this article.